jonas1ara/73/Problems/Dynamic-programming/House-Robber-II/README.md

 # House Robber II:

-This directory contains implementations of the "House Robber II" problem in the C++ and C# languages.
-Each implementation reduces the circular street to two linear House Robber subproblems with temporal complexity `O(n)`.
+This directory contains an implementation of the "House Robber II" problem in C#.
+The implementation reduces the circular street to two linear House Robber subproblems with temporal complexity `O(n)`.

 ## Problem description